-- People look forward to going to work and enjoy the work they do and this is noticed by other people, families and stakeholders. - They have a positive view of the workplace, their colleagues and the organisation's achievements. - ☐ The organisation is intentional in building a sense of belonging and community through social and other events. - Opportunities for celebration of success are encouraged.
+People look forward to going to work and enjoy the work they do and this is noticed by other people, families and stakeholders.
+They have a positive view of the workplace, their colleagues and the organisation's achievements.
+The organisation is intentional in building a sense of belonging and community through social and other events.
+Opportunities for celebration of success are encouraged.

+Exa amples of what we may see if there is an issue:

-- □ High absenteeism / sick leave.
+High absenteeism / sick leave.

-- $\Box$ High turnover of staff.
+High turnover of staff.

-- $\Box$ Low morale.
+Low morale.

-- □ Poor performance.
+Poor performance.

-- Unhappy customers.
+Unhappy customers.

-- □ No team building opportunities, increasingly casualised workforce.
+No team building opportunities, increasingly casualised workforce.

-- □ Poor staff retention.
+Poor staff retention.

-- □ Less creativity.
+Less creativity.

-- □ Perceived unprofessionalism.
+Perceived unprofessionalism.

-- □ Lack of diversity within the workforce.
+Lack of diversity within the workforce.

-- $\Box$ Stress / tension.
+Stress / tension.

-- $\Box$ Rudeness is contagious.
+Rudeness is contagious.

-- □ Negativity.
+Negativity.